madzak/django-uploadify-s3/README.rst

 Download the Uploadify ZIP file and unzip it in your project.
-This application assumes the files will be located in an ``uploadify`` directory within your MEDIA_URL directory.
+This application assumes the files will be located in an ``uploadify`` directory within your STATIC_URL directory.

 Note that Uploadify requires jQuery, and django-uploadify-s3 does not automatically include it.
 (To avoid conflicts.)
 You will need to